Updated: Dec 7, 2020

 - The cold weather: we naturally want to keep warm and carrying more body fat assists, like our cave man days.

 - Food adverts (who's seen M&S's mouth watering advert)

 - Supermarkets placing the sugary, fatty and high calorie treats in coupe feet descents from the entrance.
 They want you to place it all in your trolley before even getting to your shopping list!

 - Coming to the end of another busy, likey stressful, and hopefully successful year.
 We start to slow down and prepare to send the year off with a bang.

 Should we give in and use the excuses above to stop exercising and pound on the extra weight like the rest of population?

 Staying in shape and enjoying all on offer during the December can be done with some thought and planning ahead.

-If Bob wanted to lose some weight he could start by cycling to work (he lives 15 minutes away for the office) couple days per week and slowing building to everyday eventually.
+If Bob wanted to lose some weight he could start by cycling to work (he lives 15 minutes away for the office) a couple of days per week and slowing building to every day eventually.
 He could burn off 300-400 calories per day - add this together that's 1500- 2000kcas a week!
-In layman terms he could lose over 2lbs per month.
+In layman terms, he could lose over 2lbs per month.
 Have him keep it up for 12 months that's 24lbs lost.

 So you should see how easy it is to stay in shape without changing your diet.

-There we have 3 easy to implement tips to help you stay in shape and feel and look great whilst not changing your entire christmas.
-You can have great success trying only one method, or combine all 3 if you what, but don't put yourself under too much stress, it's Christmas after all.
+There we have 3 easy to implement tips to help you stay in shape and feel and look great whilst not changing your entire Christmas.
+You can have great success trying only one method, or combine all 3 if you want, but don't put yourself under too much stress, it's Christmas after all.